 - Bake for about 15-18 minutes until they do not jiggle and a knife does not come out covered with custard.
 These need to cool for about 10 minutes.

 These are really more creamy than eggy.
-We decided they would be great with biscuits.
-If you could improve on these wonderful creamy quiches it would be to add biscuits.
+We decided they would be great with biscuits or slice of oatmeal bread.
 I tried them later in the day at room temperature and they were still great.
 I’m not sure what makes them so creamy and light, I’m guessing it’s the cornstarch.
 I’ve never used cornstarch with a full size quiche, but it must be what gives these mini quiches such a great texture.

 Now for the leek.
 I learned that they are really dirty, so you have to clean out all the dirt from the layers.
 I put mine in my salad spinner and it worked pretty well.
 You don’t want grit in your quiche, so either pour water over the layers or try the salad spinner.
 I just cut it in half and after washing the portion I needed, I chopped it like you would an onion.